 he was not a Christian, he said, "The truth will set us free."
 I was

-stunned and unprepared to adequately deal with this answer, and then we
+stunned and unprepared to adequately deal with this answer., All I could say

-got interrupted and that was end of that.
+got interrupted and that was the end of that.

 A couple of millennia ago, another man who was no fool

 claim of the truth, "What is truth?"
-Pilate didn't know, and
+Governor Pilate not only didn't know,

-in the face of more practical matters—power and control— he
+but in the face of more practical matters–power, and control of an unruly

 certainly didn't think it mattered very much.